How to Customize Protocols

 Note

-If an error like Class 'Protocols\JsonNL' not found occurs, refer to the autoloading section to implement automatic loading.
+If an error Class 'Protocols\JsonNL' not found occurs, please refer to Autoloading for implementing autoloading.

-The protocol class developed in Workerman must implement three static methods: input, encode, decode.
-For the protocol interface explanation, refer to Workerman/Protocols/ProtocolInterface.php, which is defined as follows:
+In Workerman, the protocol class developed must implement three static methods: input, encode, decode.
+The protocol interface description can be found in Workerman/Protocols/ProtocolInterface.php, defined as follows:

 namespace Workerman\Protocols;